9pace/mlcs/journal.md

 - debug GEE script
 - image of acadian region for data available

+## 04/20
+- Successfully configured and executed Google Earth Engine script to generate and export core datasets (annual Landsat C02 L2 composites 2000-2021 with indices, Hansen loss/cover, annual climate, DEM/slope) for the Northern Mainie study area (EPSG:32619, 30m res).
+- Set up local project structure, Git repository (configured Git LFS for GeoTIFFs), and Python virtual environment with necessary libraries.
+Data currently downloading from Google Drive.

-## 04/21/25
+## 04/21
-- Discussed possibilities with Alp and TAs about prior work.
+- Discussed with Alp and TAs about prior work use (I am able to use it and iterate on anything if necessary).